 The Dorset is an ancient breed likely developed from white-faced, horned, short wooled sheep that thrived in the sheltered valleys and lush hill pastures of southwestern England.
 Today, the Dorset is globally distributed and found in two varieties, Horned and Polled.
 The Dorset Horn, or Horned Dorset, is of conservation interest.

 The Continental Dorset Club registered the first Polled Dorsets in 1956, and they have been included in the same flock book with Dorset Horns.
 The success of the polled variety has caused the Dorset to become the second most popular sheep breed in the United States.
 Polled Dorset sheep have almost completely eclipsed Dorset Horns, and the latter is experiencing a precipitous drop in registrations.
 The Polled Dorset and Dorset Horn have diverged somewhat over the past 40 years.
-Though differences between the populations have not been documented, anecdotal evidence suggests that the intensive selection of Polled Dorsets for early maturation and rapid growth rate may have been made at the expense of selection for nonseasonal breeding, which has declined as a result.
+Though differences between the populations have not been documented, anecdotal evidence suggests that the intensive selection for early maturation and rapid growth rate in Polled Dorsets may have been made at the expense of selection for nonseasonal breeding, which has declined as a result.
 Given the possible impact of these changes and the long divergence of American Dorset Horn sheep from other Dorset populations, the Dorset Horn has been included as a conservation priority.

 Did you know: